Solanum lycopersicum ‘San Marzano’

 What are some common names for this plant?

-Solanum lycopersicum ‘San Marzano’ is commonly referred to as San Marzano Tomato or San Marzano Paste Tomato.
+Solanum lycopersicum ‘San Marzano’ is commonly known as San Marzano Tomato or San Marzano Paste Tomato.

 Is San Marzano a determinate or indeterminate variety?

-San Marzano is an indeterminate variety, meaning it continues to grow and produce fruit throughout the season rather than setting a single concentrated crop.
+San Marzano is an indeterminate tomato, meaning it continues to grow and produce fruit throughout the season rather than setting a single concentrated crop.
+Explore additional varieties in our

 How long does San Marzano take to mature?

-San Marzano typically begins producing ripe fruit approximately 75–85 days after transplanting, depending on growing conditions.
+San Marzano typically begins producing ripe fruit approximately 75–85 days after transplanting, depending on temperature and growing conditions.